-The property assessment rolls were analyzed for electoral area G. Property assessment data relates directly to housing affordability for owner-occupant households but does not directly reflect housing affordability for renter households.
+The property assessment rolls were analyzed for electoral area H. Property assessment data relates directly to housing affordability for owner-occupant households but does not directly reflect housing affordability for renter households.
 This is because property values are the main cost factor for owner-occupants whereas rent is the main cost factor for renters.
-As such, the properties reported below specifically exclude purpose-built rental buildings and focus instead on singledetached homes, manufactured homes, duplexes and stratified multi-family.
+As such, the properties reported below specifically exclude purpose-built rental buildings and focus instead on single-detached homes, manufactured homes, duplexes and stratified multi-family.
 Note that these properties could still be occupied by renters through the secondary market.

-See Table 38: Average value per dwelling unit by type in electoral area G from 2007-2019 and Figure 17: Average value per dwelling other than purpose-built rental by type in electoral area G over time from 2007-2019.
+See Table 38: Average value per dwelling unit by type in electoral area H from 2007-2019 and Figure 17: Average value per dwelling other than purpose-built rental by type in electoral area H over time from 2007-2019.

-From 2007 to 2019, the average values of different residential property types in electoral area G have tended to fluctuate in sync, reflecting market forces that impact the property market as a whole, most notably:
+From 2007 to 2019, the average values of different residential property types in electoral area H have fluctuated in sync, reflecting market forces that impact the property market as a whole, most notably: